Brownian motion and thermal capacity: Introduction

 \end{theorem}

 Theorems \ref{th:dimh:ii} and \ref{th:dimh} are the main results of this paper.
-But it seems natural that we also say a few words about when $W(E)\cap F$ is nonvoid with positive probability, simply because when $\P\{W(E)\cap F=\O\}=1$ there is no point in computing the Hausdorff dimension of $W(E)\cap F$!
+But it seems natural that we also say a few words about when $W(E)\cap F$ is nonvoid with positive probability, simply because when $\P\{W(E)\cap F=\O\}=1$ there is no point in computing the Hausdorff dimension of $W(E)\cap F$.

 It is a well-known folklore fact that $W(E)$ intersects $F$ with positive probability if and only if $E\times F$ has positive thermal capacity in the sense of Watson \cite{Watson:TC,Watson}.
-[For a simpler description see Proposition \ref{pr:polar} below.]
-This folklore fact can be proved by combining the results of Doob \cite{Doob} on parabolic potential theory; specifically, one applies the analytic theory of \cite[Chapter XVII]{Doob} in the context of space-time Brownian motion as in \cite[\S13, pp.\ 700--702]{Doob}.
-When combined with Theorem 3 of Taylor and Watson \cite{Taylor:TW}, this folklore fact tells us the following: If
+(For a simpler description, see Proposition~\ref{pr:polar} below.)
+This folklore fact can be proved by combining the results of Doob \cite{Doob} on parabolic potential theory; specifically, one applies the analytic theory of \cite{Doob}, Chapter XVII, in the context of space--time Brownian motion as in \cite{Doob}, Section~13, pages 700--702.
+When combined with Theorem~3 of Taylor and Watson \cite{Taylor:TW}, this folklore fact tells us the following: If

-then $W(E)\cap F$ is nonvoid with positive probability; but if $\dimh(E\times F\,;\varrho)<d$ then $W(E)\cap F=\O$ almost surely.
+then $W(E)\cap F$ is nonvoid with positive probability; but if $\dim_{_{\mathrm{H}}}(E\times F;\varrho)<d$ then $W(E)\cap F=\O$ almost surely.
 Kaufman and Wu \cite{Kaufman-Wu} contain related results.
-And our Theorem \ref{th:dimh:ii} states that the essential supremum of the Hausdorff dimension of $W(E)\cap F$ is the slack in the Taylor--Watson condition \eqref{eq:TW} for the nontriviality of $W(E)\cap F$.
+And our Theorem~\ref{th:dimh:ii} states that the essential supremum of the Hausdorff dimension of $W(E)\cap F$ is the slack in the Taylor--Watson condition \eqref{eq:TW} for the nontriviality of $W(E)\cap F$.

-The proof of Theorem \ref{th:dimh} yields a simpler interpretation of the assertion that $E\times F$ has positive thermal capacity, and relates one of the energy forms that appear in Theorem \ref{th:dimh}, namely $\mathcal{E}_0$, to the present context.
-For the sake of completeness, we state that interpretation next in the form of Proposition \ref{pr:polar}.
+The proof of Theorem~\ref{th:dimh} yields a simpler interpretation of the assertion that $E\times F$ has positive thermal capacity, and relates one of the energy forms that appear in Theorem~\ref{th:dimh}, namely $\mathcal{E}_0$, to the present context.
+For the sake of completeness, we state that interpretation next in the form of Proposition~\ref{pr:polar}.
 This proposition provides extra information on the equilibrium measure---in the sense of parabolic potential theory---for the thermal capacity of $E \times F$ when $|F|=0$.
-(When $|F|>0$, there is nothing to worry about, since $\P\{W(E)\cap F\neq\O\}>0 $ for every non-empty Borel set $E \subset (0\,, \infty)$.)
+[When $|F|>0$, there is nothing to worry about, since $\P\{W(E)\cap F\neq\O\}>0 $ for every nonempty Borel set $E \subset(0, \infty)$.]